meta-logic/coq-ll/README.md

 # Propositional and First Order Linear Logic in Coq

 We formalize in Coq different sequent calculi for propositional and first order linear logic (LL) and we prove them to be equivalent.
 We also prove some meta-theorems, including cut-elimination and the completeness of the focused system.
+The focused system can be then used for proving adequacy between LL and (logical / computational) systems encoded in LL.
+See for instance the example in ./FOLL/Examples/LJLL.v

 This package is free software; you can redistribute it and/or modify it under the terms of GNU Lesser General Public License (see the COPYING file).